MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 For more information, see [Connectivity validation](linux-support-connectivity.md#run-the-connectivity-test).

+## 16. Investigate agent health issues
+Investigate agent health issues based on values returned when you run the `mdatp health` command.
+For more information, see, [Investigate agent health issues](health-status.md).

-## Verify that you're able to get platform updates
+## 17. Verify that you're able to get platform updates (agent updates)

 To verify Microsoft Defender for Endpoint on Linux platform updates, run the following command line: